littledan/serializable-objects/README.md

 This proposal defines a mechanism such that JavaScript developers can define their own behavior for objects when they undergo [HTML serialization/deserialization](https://html.spec.whatwg.org/#safe-passing-of-structured-data), e.g., in [`postMessage`](https://html.spec.whatwg.org/#window-post-message-steps) or [IndexedDB](https://w3c.github.io/IndexedDB/#object-store-storage-operation).

-The HTML serialization (historically called "structured clone") algorithm includes meaningful serialization and transfer semantics for certain built-in JavaScript and web platform datatypes.
+The HTML serialization (historically called "structured clone") algorithm includes meaningful serialization semantics for certain built-in JavaScript and web platform datatypes.
 However, user-defined objects are cloned by the rough equivalent of `{...obj}`--that is, copying only own properties.
-This proposal allows classes to define their own serialization and transfer algorithms.
+This proposal allows classes to define their own serialization algorithms.

 ## Motivation